 - Bring moral support: There is no such thing as being too old to bring someone along for support when going to the dentist.
 Having a loved one or close friend along helps with anxiety, and they can provide transportation for the patient if strong sedatives are used.

-- Ask about sedatives for anxiety: Dentists use sedatives like nitrous oxide to keep their patients relaxed during treatments.
-Also known as laughing gas, nitrous oxide is a fast-acting gas that wears off just as quickly.
+- Ask about sedatives for anxiety: Dentists use sedatives like laughing gas to keep their patients relaxed during treatments.
+Laughing gas is a fast-acting gas that wears off just as quickly.
 It leaves patients feeling euphoric and happy while the dentist works on their mouths.
 Dentists also prescribe sedatives like valium for patients who have a hard time getting to the clinic.
 Those who take such sedatives will need to arrange for transportation to and from the dentist.

 Take control of your dental anxiety